 Martha Nerima Wako

 Martha Nerima Wako is a Specialist with PeaceTech Lab Africa in Nairobi, Kenya.
-PeaceTech Lab works for individuals and communities affected by conflict, using technology, media, and data to accelerate local peacebuilding efforts.
+PeaceTech Lab works to reduce violent conflict, using technology, media, and data to accelerate and scale peacebuilding efforts.
 Headquartered at the U.S. Institute of Peace (USIP), the Lab carries out its mission in close collaboration with public and private sector partners.

 Nerima is directly supporting the Sawa Shabab peacebuilding radio drama for youth in South Sudan, and is working on initiatives to combat hate speech in Kenya and Nigeria.